This post may contain affiliate links. Read our disclosure policy here.

 The day before:

-- In a large bowl, place all nuts plus 1 teaspoon of salt, fully cover with water and set aside.
-Soak 12hours (overnight), changing the water once before baking, about halfway through.
+- In a large bowl, place the 4 cups of raw plus 1 teaspoon of salt.
+Fully cover with water and set aside.
+Soak the nuts for 12 hours or overnight, changing the water once without adding salt to the water, about halfway through or the next morning.

-- Place your nuts in the bowl of your food processor, pulsing a few times to chop them into small pieces.
-If you turn on your food processor and let the nuts go!, you'll have nut flour.
-Pulse until you have them chopped into small pieces.
+- Place the nuts in the bowl of a food processor, pulsing a few times to chop them into small pieces.
+If you turn on your food processor and let the nuts go, you'll have nut flour.

-- In a large bowl, add coconut oil, cinnamon, honey or maple syrup, vanilla, sea salt.
+- In a large bowl, combine the coconut oil, cinnamon, honey or maple syrup, vanilla, and salt.
 Stir to combine.

 This is one of THE BEST granola-like recipes I have ever made.
 I just wish I had doubled — or triple — the recipe!
 Thank you.